AlternativeFFFF/Alt-F4/submissions/nauvis_archives_ancient_megabase/nauvis_archives_ancient_megabase.md

 - Gave laser-turrets insane damage.
 - Fixed all vertical train stations
 - Fixed processing units, advanced circuits, chemical plant
 - Replaced splitters on coal lines.
 Didn't allow enough coal to pass.
-Change in splitter behaviour?
+Interesting change in spliter beaviour.
 - Made long handed inserters 50% faster since they have to rotate further
+- Fixed module 3 recipe

 Other notes
 - BELTS ARE FASTER!
 What effect will this have?